Suraksha-Rajagopalan/Python_Projects/README.md

 <p>iii.
 The Recipient’s Server can be used by the Recipient’s Client to read the Email via IMAP or POP.</p>

 <h4>  📧SMTP Library</h4>
+The smtplib module defines an SMTP client session object that can be used to send mail to any internet machine with an SMTP or ESMTP listener daemon.
+For details of SMTP and ESMTP operation, consult RFC 821 (Simple Mail Transfer Protocol) and RFC 1869 (SMTP Service Extensions).

+<h4>  📖Bibilograpy</h4>
+<p><a href="https://docs.python.org/3/library/smtplib.html" target="_main">https://docs.python.org/3/library/smtplib.html</a></p>